 An intriguingly named U.S. Representative from Warren County, Pennsylvania, Glenni William Scofield rose from humble origins in Chautauqua County, New York to become one of the Keystone State's most prominent 19th-century public officials.
-Since beginning this project over a decade ago, Mr. Scofield has been one of my favorite strangely name politicians to point out, not only for his unique first name but for his ties to my home county of Chautauqua.
-During a distinguished public career of over forty years, Scofield served in both houses of Pennsylvania legislature, was a six-term U.S. Representative, Register of the U.S. Treasury and later was named to a judgeship on the U.S. Court of Claims.....truly a man of many achievements!
+Since beginning this project over a decade ago, Mr. Scofield has been one of my favorite figures to point out, not only for his unique first name but for his ties to my home county of Chautauqua.
+During a political career that extended over four decades, Scofield served in both houses of Pennsylvania legislature, was a six-term U.S. Representative, a Register of the U.S. Treasury, and later a judge on the U.S. Court of Claims--truly a man of many achievements!
 Scofield is honored today on the 121st anniversary of his death as the newest profile added to the site and his extensive article here will conclude with a few photographs I took of his gravesite at Warren's Oakland Cemetery during two trips, one in October 2010 and one in May of this year.

 Glenni William Scofield's story begins with his birth in the small village of Dewittville in Chautauqua County, New York on March 11, 1817, the fifth of eight children born to Darius (1788-1862) and Sallie (Glenni) Scofield (1788-1860).
 Glenni received his education in the common schools of his native county and didn't attend school beyond age 14, having left to learn the printing trade.
 He engaged in printing until age 17 and soon after returned to his studies, eventually enrolling at the Hamilton College at Clinton, New York in 1836.
 Scofield graduated from Hamilton in 1840 for the next few years was a teacher in Fauquier County, Virginia and later in the McKean County, Pennsylvania area.